MScholtes/PSVirtualDesktop/README.md

 Also look for the script based version here [Powershell commands to manage virtual desktops of Windows 10](https://github.com/MScholtes/TechNet-Gallery/tree/master/VirtualDesktop).

+Also look for the C# partner tool here [VirtualDesktop](https://github.com/MScholtes/VirtualDesktop).

 ## List Of Commands
 In most commands you can use a desktop object, the desktop number or a part of the desktop name as parameter desktop, see online help for more information.